Program Dates: July 28th- August 25th, 2019 (tentative)

 - Local culture, history, geography, politic etc. And development process in Africa

 - Developing World: processes in developing countries; aid; gender, economics, energy, safe water, health, education.

 - Cultural and language studies

 - A full week of the course will be spent in rural Ethiopia, where students will experience village life, and practice community appraisal.

-Technion academic credits will be awarded to students upon completion of this 4-week program.
+Technion academic credits (3.5 points) will be awarded to students upon successful completion of the 4-week program.
 A student’s home university may accept these credits according to their own academic scales and evaluation.